 - The original mini-episode series Star Wars: Clone Wars which broadcast 2003-2005 (in 2D) is the bridge/interquel for AotC and RotS.
 The second cartoon series "Star Wars: The Clone Wars" (in 3D) is an interquel to this series, since all of these episodes are supposed to take place within the last episode of the first Clone Wars series, as "all the stories of Kenobi and Skywalker" that they couldn't tell at that time.

-- Both the planned Star Wars TV series and the video game series The Force Unleashed are set between the trilogies (between RotS and ANH)..
+- Both Star Wars Rebels and the video game series The Force Unleashed are set between the first two trilogies (between RotS and ANH)..

 - Technically, 300: Rise of an Empire is set concurrently to 300, as the Battle of Salamis took place before the battle of Plataea.
 As such, scenes from 300 are mentioned as happening off screen (as they are happening simulatenously in-universe), as well as a number of in-jokes.